rafaelpadilla/remote_image_viewer/README.md

 # Remote Image Viewer 🖼️

-A Flask-based web application that allows users to visualize images from a remote computer through a web browser using ngrok tunneling. 🌐
+A Flask-based web application that allows users to visualize images from a remote computer through a web browser using localhost.run tunneling. 🌐

 ## Features ✨